-Regardless of which photographic style an engaged couple chooses to incorporate into their engagement shoot, it is important to make it a point to always be aware of the “in between moments” that are often overlooked.
+Regardless of which photographic style a couple chooses to incorporate into their engagement shoot, it is important to make it a point to always be aware of the “in between moments” that are often overlooked.
 Camera always ready to shoot, wait for the moments just after a pose, during a quiet moment between the couple, after the guy whispers something funny in his fiance’s ear, or those subtle but intimate glances exchanged between the couple when they think no one is looking.

 Those are the moments to be captured and those are the moments you should always be waiting for, regardless of which engagement style you are shooting that day.
-No matter which style suits your personality better, the gorgeous and personal candid photos will be secured.
+No matter which style suits your personality best, the gorgeous and personal candid photos will be secured.

 1. Photojournalistic Engagement Session

-Although nowadays photography styles seem to incorporate a photojournalistic feel to the pictures, the photojournalistic engagement session typically is one where the photographer has little or no involvement at all.
-This session is where the couple has a specific and sentimental activity or location that they desire to have engagement photos taken at.
+Although nowadays photography styles seem to incorporate a photojournalistic feel, the photojournalistic engagement session typically is one where the photographer has little or no involvement at all.
+The couple has a specific and sentimental activity or location that they desire to have engagement photos taken at.
 Most often, the couple goes about their business and acts as they normally do while the photographer works “behind the scenes” to capture the shots from the outside looking in.
-The couple acts completely natural, ignoring that there is even a camera lens involved.
+The couple acts completely natural, ignoring that there is even a camera involved.

 One of the best lenses for this type of shoot a telephoto lens.
 This allows the photographer to stand 10 to 30 yards away from the couple, allowing for privacy and intimacy.
 Candid pictures are easy to acquire in this engagement session because the couple stays very connected with each other, undisturbed by any surrounding distractions.

 2. Guided Engagement Photography Session